adrianogfreitas/ambev-data-challenge/README.md

 ```

 ### Getting the data - everything starts here:
-The `data` folder is empty becaus it's not on the source control.
+The contents of `data` folder are managed by Git LFS.
+If you want to download the raw data and do all pre-processing stuff, just empty all folders inside `data` (but keep them) and follow the instructions bellow.

 You can download the data using this command:
 ```
 make data
 ```